NTNUbeta/custom-form-app/README.md

 `cd "$(tutor plugins printroot)" `

-`nano minplugin.yml ` den copy all cods from minplugin.yml and saved
+`nano minplugin.yml ` Then copy all cods from minplugin.yml and save

 `tutor plugins list `